guidance-guarantee-programme/pension_guidance/content/leave_pot_untouched.en.md

 ## Overview

 You don’t have to start taking money from your pension pot when you reach your ‘selected retirement age’ (the age you agreed with your provider to retire).
-You could leave the money invested, eg while you’re working.
+You could leave the money invested, e.g. while you’re working.

 - The money in your pot could grow.
 - You could have more money to last a shorter length of time.